 This course is required or strongly recommended for the following advanced courses: CS-552 (Advanced Operating Systems), CS-550 (Advanced Computer Architecture), CS-551 (Parallel Computing Architectures and Models), CS-455/655 (Data Communications), CS-460/660 (Databases), and CS-470/670 (Performance Analysis).
 In that respect, this course covers basic notions that we expect students (graduates and undergraduates alike) enrolling into these classes to have mastered.
 For example, it is inconceivable that a student who is interested in taking a database or an operating systems class, not to have been exposed to the notion of concurrent processing and mutual exclusion.
 Similarly, it is unconceivable for a student enrolled in a networking, database, or operating systems class, not to have been exposed to performance analysis using simple queuing systems, for example.

-The first half of the semester will be devoted to the coverage of the first two of the above themes, whereas the second half of the semester will be devoted to the coverage of the third of the above themes.
+The first half of the semester will be devoted to the coverage of the first two of the above themes, whereas the second half of the semester will be devoted to the coverage of the other two themes.

 Class Meetings and Communication Forums